cioos-siooc/ckan/docs/INSTALL_CIOOS_CKAN.md

 This is fine for testing and development purposes but should not be used in a production environment.

-You can use Apache to forward requests from <http://yourdomain.com> or <http://yourdomain.com/ckan> to <http://localhost:5000>
+You can use Apache to forward requests from <http://yourdomain.com> to <http://localhost:5000>

 ### Install Apache